There’s something magical about a basic one-pan dish. And something equally magical about orzo.

 - 1 TBSP olive oil

-- 3 sausage links of your choice meat or veggie, chopped into rounds
+- 3 sausage links meat or veggie, chopped into rounds

 - 1 large head broccoli chopped into florets